icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 various distances.
 These values are likely to be encountered once in the course of 1000 flights in icing conditions when it is assumed that 5 percent of the flights encounter cumulus clouds.
+>2.
+Average and maximum values of cloud-drop diameter are significantly larger and more variable near the Pacific coast than in other parts of the United States included in this investigation.
+>3.
+A comparison of data on drop-size the rotating-cylinder method with values of maximum drop diameter as determined from the area of impingement on a stationary cylinder indicates that measurements of drop-size distribution made in flight by the rotating-cylinder method, including those presented herein, are so unreliable that they are of little or no value.

 | Distance along flight path, (miles | Maximum average liquid-water content (g/m^3) |
 |------------------------------------|----------------------------------------------|